-The System's investment managers may invest in derivative securities as permitted by their contracts.
+MFPRSI's investment managers may invest in derivative securities as permitted by their contracts.
 A derivative security is an investment whose payoff depends upon the value of an underlying asset such as bond and stock prices or a market index.
 All derivatives are considered investments.
-The fair values of all derivative financial instruments are reported in the Statements of Fiduciary Net Position as 'Short-term investments of Changes in Fiduciary Net Position as 'Net appreciation in fair value of investments'.
+The fair values of all derivative financial instruments are reported in the Statement of Fiduciary Net Position as 'Short-term investments and currency positions.'
+Changes in the values of derivative financial instruments are reported in the Statement of Changes in Fiduciary Net Position as 'Net appreciation in fair value of investments.'
 Derivative financial instruments involve, to varying degrees, credit risk and market risk.
-At June 30, 2018 and 2017, the System had no derivative financial instruments.
+At June 30, 2019, and 2018, the retirement system had no derivative financial instruments.